-Try to take the GRE about a year prior to your expected entrance into Graduate School—preferably any time during the summer or early fall.
-The deadline for taking the GRE will vary dramatically depending on the admission procedures of each school to which you apply, the specific program, and the term in which you are planning to enroll.
-You need to look at the application guidelines to find out whether you need to take a Subject Test in addition to the General Test.
-These tests are only offered three times a year, so factor their schedule into your timeline.
+Try to take the GRE about a year prior to your expected entrance into Graduate School.
+Preferably, any time during the summer or early fall.
+The deadline for taking the GRE will vary dramatically depending on the admission procedures of each school you apply to, the specific program, and the term you are planning to enroll.
+Review the application guidelines to see if you need to take a Subject Test in addition to the General Test.
+Subject tests are only offered three times a year, so factor their schedule into your timeline.

-Keep in mind that you can take the GRE up to 5 times, but never more than once per calendar month (including a month in which you cancel your score).
-You’ll want to schedule enough time in your planning process to register and re-take the test, and then have the new score submitted to the school before the application deadline.
-Do this only if you know that your score will increase considerably—especially if you were ill or had family/personal problems.
-Both scores will be reported to the schools in which you apply.
+You can take the GRE up to 5 times in a 12-month period, but only once every 21 days.
+If you know that you can increase your score considerably, schedule time in your planning process to register, re-take the test, and have the new score submitted to the school before the application deadline.
+This is an especially good idea if you were ill or had family/personal problems that effected your score.
+Both scores will be reported to the schools you apply to.

-If you’re planning on utilizing a school that uses a rolling admissions process, you will want to make sure your application is in early (usually between December and February, depending on the school).
-Rolling admissions means that applications are reviewed on a first come, first served basis only, and some schools may have already filled their classes before their final deadline!
+If you’re planning on utilizing a school that uses a rolling admissions process, you will want to make sure your application is in early.
+Usually “early” means sometime between December and February, but it does depend on the school.
+Rolling admissions means that applications are reviewed on a first come, first served basis only.
+As a result, some schools may already have filled their classes before their final deadline!
 But this also means that they will continue reviewing applications until spots are filled.

 If you need to take a GRE Subject Test, make sure you schedule this test at least 6 weeks in advance.
-These tests are only given in November, December, and April.
-Plan ahead in case you need to re-take this test.
+Again, they’re only given 3 times a year, so plan ahead in case you need to re-take this test.

 Visit www.gre.org for a list of test center locations and to register online.